Assurance report of the independent auditor

-Identifying and assessing the risks if the Sustainability Information is misleading or unbalanced, or contains material misstatements, whether due to errors or fraud.
+- Identifying and assessing the risks of whether the Sustainability Information is misleading or unbalanced, or contains material misstatements, whether due to errors or fraud.
 Designing and performing further audit procedures responsive to those risks, and obtaining audit evidence that is sufficient and appropriate to provide a basis for our opinion.
 The risk that the Sustainability Information is misleading or unbalanced, or the risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from errors.
 Fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.
-These further procedures include among others:
+These further procedures included among others:

-Interviewing management and relevant staff of Royal DSM at corporate, business group and local entity level responsible for the sustainability strategy, policy and results
+- Interviewing management and relevant staff of Royal DSM at corporate, business group and component level responsible for the sustainability strategy, policies and results;

-Determining the nature and extent of the audit procedures at corporate, business group and local entity level.
-For this, the nature, extent and/or risk profile of these local entities are decisive.
-Based thereon we selected the local entities to visit.
-The visits and remote reviews to eight production sites in six countries were aimed at, on a local level, validating source data and evaluating the design, implementation and operation of controls and validation procedures
+- Determining the nature and extent of the audit procedures at corporate and component level.
+For this, the nature, size and/or risk profile of these components were decisive.
+Based thereon we selected the components to visit.
+In view of restrictions on the movement of people across borders, and also within significantly affected countries, due to the Covid-19 pandemic, we considered how to make appropriate changes to the audit plan.
+Due to the aforementioned restrictions, travelling generally was not practicable in the current environment and we conducted our visits to components mostly remotely.
+The visits were aimed at, on a component level, validating source data and evaluating the design, implementation and operation of controls and validation procedures;

-Evaluating relevant internal and external documentation, on a test basis, to determine the reliability of the information in the Sustainability Information
+- Evaluating relevant internal and external documentation, on a test basis, to determine the reliability of the information in the Sustainability Information; and

-Evaluating the overall presentation, structure and content of the Sustainability Information
+- Evaluating the overall presentation, structure and content of the Sustainability Information; and

-To consider whether the Sustainability Information as a whole, including the disclosures, reflects the purpose of the reporting criteria used
+- Considering whether the Sustainability Information as a whole, including the disclosures, reflects the purpose of the reporting criteria used.

 We communicate with the Supervisory Board regarding, among other matters, the planned scope and timing of the audit and significant findings, including any significant findings in internal control that we identify during our audit.